 - In Georgia, your compensation for a rear-end collision has the potential to be reduced by your share of fault due to the state’s comparative fault rule.

-- While the rear driver is typically at fault in a rear-end accident, there are instances when the lead driver could be to blame.
+- While the rear driver is typically at fault in a rear-end accident, the lead driver could be to blame in certain situations.

-- Insurance companies may send you a check before you understand the full value of your rear-end accident case.
-Cashing this check could prevent you from seeking additional compensation in the future.
+- The insurance company may send you a check before you understand the full value of your rear-end accident case, but cashing this check could prevent you from seeking additional compensation in the future.

 - A car accident lawyer can help you understand the value of your case and ensure you receive a full and fair settlement.

 The increasing number of distracted drivers, using cell phones and electronic devices, has made rear-end accidents in Georgia and across the country a common occurrence.
 Despite their reputation as minor fender benders, these accidents can lead to serious injuries.
 Victims filing claims against the responsible driver’s insurance often encounter resistance, as insurers prioritize their profits, striving to minimize payouts.
 They frequently understate the impact of rear-end collisions to reduce compensation.
 If you’re injured in such an accident, be aware of these insurance tactics.

 What Are Other Names for a Rear End Car Accident?

 Other names for a rear-end car accident include:

 - Fender bender (often used for minor rear-end collisions)

 - Tailgating accident (when one vehicle is following another too closely)